St. Croix River Water Levels Threaten To Reach Historic Lows If Drought Conditions Continue

 Griesinger says what happens over the next two weeks is crucial to what happens this summer and fall with water levels.

-“We’re still early in this season, in our wet season, so we can make up ground,” he said.MORE NEWS: Boy Charged, 2 Women Arrested In Connection With Fatal Shooting Of Demaris Ekdahl
+“We’re still early in this season, in our wet season, so we can make up ground,” he said.MORE NEWS: Man Fatally Shot Outside Minneapolis Gas Station

 The hope is that rain falls in places where Minnesota rivers originate, allowing it all to flow down and into place to avoid receding water.